patrickcate/vue-uswds/README.md

 ## Usage

-When importing the library with NPM you can choose either to import all components or use a _À La Carte_ method to import only specific components as needed.
-The _À La Carte_ method makes it easier to reduce the final bundle size of your application by not including components you aren't using.
+When importing the library via NPM you can import all components or use the _À La Carte_ method to import only specific components.
+The _À La Carte_ method makes it easier to reduce the final bundle size of your application by only including components you are using.

 ### All Components